brodriguez8774/Python_ParallelGuiTutorial/readme.md

         started.
 Each value in this iterable is treated as args for the given thread.

 #### Implementing Multi-processing
-In ``resources/paralellization.py`` there is a partially established multiprocess class.
+In ``step_2/paralellization.py`` there is a partially established multiprocess class.
+All the shared variables you need should already be provided.
 1) Flesh out the ``generate_random_number`` function to generate a random int from 0 through 9.
     * Hint: Use ``random.randint``
 2) Update thread calling so that half of the 10 threads call one function, the other half call a different one.